Tyler Shough

+Tyler James Shough (/ʃʌk/ SHUCK; born September 28, 1999) is an American professional football quarterback for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Oregon Ducks, Texas Tech Red Raiders, and Louisville Cardinals.
+Shough was selected by the Saints in the second round of the 2025 NFL draft.

-Early life and high school career
+Early life

-Shough is a native of Chandler, Arizona and Glenn and Dana Shough's fourth of five children.
+Shough is a native of Chandler, Arizona, and Glenn and Dana Shough's fourth of five children.
 Shough's parents met as students at Arizona State University.
-His father Glenn is a retired police officer, currently teaching criminal justice with driver’s education, and his mother Dana is a retired educator.
+His father Glenn is a retired police officer, currently teaching criminal justice with driver's education, and his mother Dana is a retired educator.
 In 2009, Dana was diagnosed with stage 4 metastatic breast cancer.

-His elder sisters attended Hamilton High School in Chandler, Arizona, where Shough and his younger brother Brady played in the football program.
+His elder sisters attended Hamilton High School in Chandler, where Shough and his younger brother Brady played in the football program.
 According to the family, he was friends with future Major League Baseball player Cody Bellinger while they were students at Hamilton.

 Shough became the starting varsity quarterback as a junior at the high-profile Hamilton High School football program in the 2016 season.
-His performance garnered an honorable mention in Arizona's 6A Premier League, listed in the 6th toughest football regions in the nation.
+His performance garnered an honorable mention in Arizona's 6A Premier League, listed in the 6th toughest football regions in the nation for 2016.
 The team ended their season in the 6A quarterfinals with a 7–5 record, the worst in the school's history until they scored 3–7 in 2018.

 As a senior, Shough played for Hamilton in its 2017 season when allegations of hazing were publicized, which resulted in the conviction of three players and the permanent reassignment of three administrators, including head coach Steve Belles, to Chandler Unified School District (CUSD) offices.
-Shough was not implicated in the hazing scandal.
+Shough was not implicated in the scandal.
 His team made it to the 6A state quarterfinals, and he earned a first-team 6A Premier League and all-CUSD awards.
 He was also selected as a Semper Fidelis All-American, from the US Marine Corps.
 Hamilton had an overall 15–9 record with Shough as a starter setting school records with the most losses, completions, attempts, yards, and touchdowns in the school's 20-year history.

 Shough was a highly sought after player being a consensus 4-star pro-style quarterback by both Scout and 247Sports.
 Scout ranked him 16th best at quarterback and 183rd best player overall nationwide.
 Multiple athletic scholarships were offered from Alabama, California, Georgia, Florida State, Michigan, South Carolina, and Indiana.
-After an initial verbal commitment to North Carolina in June 2017, Shough signed an early letter of intent to Oregon in December 2018.
+After an initial verbal commitment to North Carolina in June 2017, Shough signed an early letter of intent to Oregon in December 2017.